-The college was required to close during the lockdown and then physically opened in a limited capacity for some vulnerable learners.
-All other learners were supported virtually and the college was able to continue to deliver the curriculum to the majority of students.
+The college was required to partially close during the lockdown.
+All learners including those categorised as vulnerable were supported virtually and the college was able to continue to deliver the curriculum to the majority of students.

-A comprehensive 'live' risk assessment is in place and the college re-opened in September to all students on a revised COVID management timetable.
+A comprehensive 'live' risk assessment is in place and the college remained open to all students on a revised COVID management timetable for the majority of the year.